nkr38/C_Portfolio/README.md

 # C_Portfolio
-A collection of codes that I coded in C during ECEC201 Advanced programming for engineers
+A collection of codes that I worked on in C during ECEC201 Advanced programming for engineers